zachleat/zachleat.com/_posts/2007-05-17-screen-readers-and-listening-at-the-speed-of-sound.md

 ---
-title: 'Screen Readers and Listening at the Speed <span class="widow">of Sound</span>'
+title: 'Screen Readers and Listening at the Speed of Sound'
 author: Zach Leatherman
 layout: post
 permalink: /screen-readers-and-listening-at-the-speed-of-sound/